Monteverdi Choir & Orchestras: Haydn in London

 7:30 pm - 9:30 pm

-The present church of St Martin-in-the-Fields – Monteverdi Choir & Orchestra’s London home – celebrates its 300th anniversary in 2026.
-The English Baroque Soloists with Peter Whelan mark this milestone with a programme of music written and first performed within a stone’s throw of this wondrous building, by the “Father of the Symphony”, Franz Joseph Haydn and his contemporary Johann Christian Bach.
+The present church of St Martin-in-the-Fields – Monteverdi Choir & Orchestras’ London home – celebrates its 300th anniversary in 2026.
+The English Baroque Soloists with Peter Whelan, and renowned cellist Christophe Coin, mark this milestone with a programme of music written and first performed within a stone’s throw of this wondrous building, by the “Father of the Symphony”, Franz Joseph Haydn and his contemporary Johann Christian Bach.

 The English Baroque Soloists have this music in their blood, and the period instruments of the orchestra cast these works in an entirely fresh light.
-[They are joined by world-renowned cellist, X, making his/her MCO debut].
 Historically-informed performance specialist Peter Whelan returns to the helm after a “thrilling” (The Times), “dazzling” (The Observer) and “unbeatable” (Scherzo) debut in 2024.

 Please note this performance will last for approximately 2 hours, including interval.